DaymondLing/ROCKS.jl/docs/src/man/bcdiag.md

 # Binary Classifier Diagnostics

-While `kstest` and `roc` provide diagnostic measures for comparing model performance, we may want to graphs and tables to document its performance, `bcdiag` allows us to do this easily.
+While `kstest` and `roc` provide diagnostic measures for comparing model performance, we may want to produce graphs and tables to document its performance, `bcdiag` allows us to do this easily.

 ```@example bcd